Search Results for

 Send an email

-There is one method here to allow the user to send an email from Casewhere to the external system.
+This method lets the user send an email from Casewhere to an external system.

 Method Name: SendEmail